rust-lang/rfcs/text/0000-unsafe-block-in-unsafe-fn.md

 I explained the rationale in the motivation section.

 The alternative is to not do anything, and live with the current situation.

+We could introduce named proof obligations (proposed by @Centril) such that the compiler can be be told (to some extend) if the assumptions made by the `unsafe fn` are sufficient to discharge the requirements of the unsafe operations.

 # Prior art
 [prior-art]: #prior-art